AaltoSciComp/scicomp-docs/triton/tut/applications.rst

 Available software
 ==================

-You can find what we make available in different ways:
+You can find what software we have available in different ways:

 * First, you should check our :doc:`applications page <../apps/index>`
   and see if the software you need is already available and if it has